 Worship services were held at the Phyllis Wheatly YWCA on Rhode Island Ave.
 NW, before the purchase of a house at 1325 Vermont Ave.
 NW.
 The Southeastern District (Lutheran Church-Missouri Synod) discontinued financial support in 1944 and recognized Mount Olivet as a fully-accredited voting member in 1951.
 Mount Olivet acquired the current church property in 1953.

 Mount Olivet’s Members played a major role in the Civil Rights Movement of the 1960s and 1970s.
 The Church served as a gathering place for Lutherans and was the location of a worship service preceding the historic March on Washington led by the Reverend Dr. Martin Luther King, Jr., in August 1963.
 Edward Kennedy [Duke] Ellington is also said to have attended Sunday worship services and may have played the piano at Mount Olivet from time to time.

-The riots that followed Dr. King’s assassination in 1964 brought unprecedented destruction to the city and left many people hungry and homeless.
+The riots that followed Dr. King’s assassination in 1968 brought unprecedented destruction to the city and left many people hungry and homeless.
 Mount Olivet members spent countless hours providing food, clothing and shelter for those affected.
-Members later joined the Solidarity Day parade, led by Dr. Ralph Abernathy of Southern Christian Leadership Conference (SCLC), and provided support to stranded marchers for several weeks.
+Members later joined the Solidarity Day rally, led by Dr. Ralph Abernathy of Southern Christian Leadership Conference (SCLC), and provided support to stranded marchers for several weeks.